Mack NM 6-ton 6x6 truck: Service

 The Mack NM served in the United States Army during the Second World War as an artillery tractor towing heavy artillery pieces such as the 155 mm gun M1 and 8-inch howitzer M1 alongside the Mack NO.

 The Mack NM also served in the British Army in the Second World War, including as tractors for 50/60 pontoon bridge transporting and launching trailers.
 In 1944 a Mack NM-6 was converted into a prototype heavy wrecker by the British Army, featuring 6-ton Holmes twin booms, a 7-ton winch developed by the British for the Diamond T tank transporter and earth spades capable of holding for a 10-ton pull.
 In Match 1945 an order was placed for 500 examples, but was cancelled with the end of the War.

 In Canadian Army service, Mack NMs with lengthened bodies and no winch were used as 10-ton load carriers.
-Standard Mack NMs also served in the Canadian Army in a number of roles including towing radars in Heavy Anti-aircraft artillery Regiments, and in Royal Canadian Army Service Corps service towing laundry laundry trailers and in armoured formations in lieu of 10-ton NMs.
+Standard Mack NMs also served in the Canadian Army in a number of roles including towing radars in Heavy Anti-aircraft artillery Regiments, and in Royal Canadian Army Service Corps service towing laundry trailers and in armoured formations in lieu of 10-ton NMs.